Тремор

 Tremor is classified primarily based on when it occurs:

-• Resting tremors are visible at rest and occur when a body part is completely supported against gravity.
+• Resting tremors are visible at rest and occur when a body part is completely supported.
 Resting tremors are minimal or absent during activity.
-They occur at a frequency of 3 to 6 cycles/seconds (hertz [Hz]).
+Classical parkinsonian tremor (the most common resting tremor) is 3 to 6 cycles/second (hertz [Hz]).

 • Action tremors are maximal when a body part is moved voluntarily.
-Action tremors may or may not change in severity as a target is reached; they can occur at very different frequencies, but the frequency is always < 13 Hz.
+Action tremors may or may not change in severity as a target is reached; they can occur at different frequencies.
+Action tremors can be subdivided into postural and kinetic tremor.

 Complex tremors can have components of more than one type of tremor.